reymon359/how-to-live/advices/index.md

     34. Most religions have good things or are based in good values.
 Get the best from them.
 6. Gratitude
     35. Be always grateful for what you are, have, do.
-    36. Be grateful to the people that have taken care of you, family, teachers,
+    36. Be grateful to the people that take care of you, family, teachers,
     37. When someone says thank you thank them back.
 Fallback/Default: Story bejo song "To you for existing"
 7. Open your mind
     38. Opening your mind, see other things, understand, respect.